Hybrid site following

 The Sites link in a SharePoint Server site is redirected to Office 365 (SharePoint Server 2013).

-The Sites tile in the app launcher is redirected to Office 365 (SharePoint Server 2016).
+The Sites tile in the app launcher is redirected to Microsoft 365 (SharePoint Server 2016 and SharePoint Server 2019).

-When a user follows a site in SharePoint Server, it is added to the followed list in both SharePoint Server and Office 365.
+When a user follows a site in SharePoint Server, it is added to the followed list in both SharePoint Server and Microsoft 365.

-While the SharePoint Server followed list continues to be updated, users are directed to the followed list in Office 365, which contains followed sites from both locations.
+While the SharePoint Server followed list continues to be updated, users are directed to the followed list in Microsoft 365, which contains followed sites from both locations.

-The SharePoint newsfeed functionality is unaffected.
-Users will continue to have separate newsfeeds in SharePoint Server and Office 365, and each will show activities for sites and documents for SharePoint Server and Office 365, respectively.
+The SharePoint in Microsoft 365 newsfeed functionality is unaffected.
+Users will continue to have separate newsfeeds in SharePoint Server and Microsoft 365, and each will show activities for sites and documents for SharePoint Server and Microsoft 365, respectively.
 Also, follow documents functionality remains unaffected, and follow people functionality remains in SharePoint Server only.

-Note that existing followed sites lists in SharePoint Server are not migrated to Office 365 when you turn this feature on (though any sites in the Office 365 list will remain there).
+Note that existing followed sites lists in SharePoint Server are not migrated to Microsoft 365 when you turn this feature on (though any sites in the Microsoft 365 list will remain there).
 Users will have to follow their SharePoint Server sites again once the feature is turned on.

 Setting up hybrid site following

 Hybrid site following is part of Hybrid Sites Features, and is available on both SharePoint Server 2013 and SharePoint Server 2016.
-See Hybrid sites features and OneDrive for Business for information about the other features included with Hybrid Sites Features.
+For info about the other features included with Hybrid Sites Features, see Hybrid sites features and OneDrive.